terra-money/docs/docs/develop/module-specifications/spec-distribution.md

 ### CommunityPoolSpendProposal

-The Distribution module defines a special proposal that upon being passed, will disburse the coins specified in `Amount` to the `Recipient` account using funds from the Community Pool.
+The distribution module defines a special proposal that, upon being passed, disburses the coins specified in `Amount` to the `Recipient` account using funds from the community pool.

 ```go
 type CommunityPoolSpendProposal struct {